svelte-drama/swr/README.md

 })
 ```

-As long as a subscription to `data` or `error` exists, a request to refresh data will be made whenver this window gains focus.
+Treat data as stale if it was last updated prior to the most recent time this window gained focus.

 ### refreshOnReconnect